Ocean Eyes (song): Performances

 A music video for "Ocean Eyes" directed by Megan Thompson was uploaded to Eilish's official YouTube channel on March 24, 2016.
 The visual sees Eilish singing to the camera while a torrent of lilac smoke surrounds her.
 Chris Deville of Stereogum praised Thompson's directing, saying it "will certainly help" the song for the future.
 A dance performance video was also uploaded to Eilish's official YouTube channel on November 22, 2016.
 Rosenzweig described the dance visual as a "scaled-back, emotional choreography".

 "Ocean Eyes" was performed live during Eilish's North American 1 by 1 tour in 2018.
 Eilish performed it at the Coachella Valley Music and Arts Festival in April 2019, at the Glastonbury Festival in June, and at Pukkelpop in August 2019.
 "Ocean Eyes" was included on the set list of Eilish's 2019 When We All Fall Asleep Tour.
-The track was also included on the setlist of her 2020 Where Do We Go?
+The track was also included on the set list of her 2020 Where Do We Go?
 World Tour.
-Alicia Keys covered "Ocean Eyes" in December 2019 at Jungle City Studios in New York for Spotify's Singles series.
-Rania Aniftos of Billboard said Keys' cover gave "Ocean Eyes" a "characteristically soulful twist with a piano arrangement".
-In December of the same year, Eilish performed "Ocean Eyes" for The Late Late Show with James Corden, with Keys playing the piano in front of an all-women studio audience.
+In December 2019, Eilish performed "Ocean Eyes" for The Late Late Show with James Corden, with Alicia Keys playing the piano in front of an all-women studio audience.
 The two singers would swap vocals.
 A demo of the song was made available on Logic Pro X in May 2020.

-During a 2022 world tour in support of her second studio album Happier Than Ever (2021), Eilish performed "Ocean Eyes" as part of a mashup of her first singles; "Bored" and "Bellyache" were the other singles in the mashup.
-Eilish performed "Ocean Eyes" on the first night of the opening weekend at Coachella with Lana Del Rey.
-The two singers would perform Del Rey's debut single, "Video Games".
+During her 2022 Happier Than Ever, The World Tour, Eilish performed "Ocean Eyes" as part of a medley with "Bored" and "Bellyache".
+In 2024, Eilish performed the song with Lana Del Rey on the first night of the opening weekend at the Coachella Valley Music and Arts Festival.
+They also performed Del Rey's debut single, "Video Games".
+During her 2024–2025 Hit Me Hard and Soft: The Tour, Eilish performed "Ocean Eyes" as part of a medley with "Blue" and "Lovely".

 Covers by other artists

-In 2024 the Gaslight Anthem released a cover of 'Ocean Eyes' on their 'History Books (Short Stories)' EP.
+Alicia Keys covered "Ocean Eyes" in December 2019 as part of Spotify's Singles series.
+Rania Aniftos of Billboard wrote that Keys's cover gave "Ocean Eyes" a "characteristically soulful twist with a piano arrangement".
+In March 2024, the Gaslight Anthem released a cover version of "Ocean Eyes" as part of their EP History Books (Short Stories).
+The cover "starts off with a haunting vocalisation before jumping straight into a loud drumbeat and chugging guitar while frontman Brian Fallon juxtaposes Eilish's original soft vocals with his raspy voice".